 Ålesund is a town that’s located on the west coast of Norway.
 It’s a beautiful place to visit and one that has an intriguing past.

 The town was engulfed by a fire in 1904, which burnt the entire centre down to ashes.
-Following this, the decision was made to rebuild in the centre in Art Nouveau style.
+Following this, the decision was made to rebuild the centre in Art Nouveau style.

 The result is a collection of buildings that are beautiful and striking, as well as being one of Europe’s most distinctive concentrations of Art Nouveau buildings.